 Trek price does not include cost of transportation to McCarthy or lodging in McCarthy before and after the trek as there are several options we can discuss.

-Alaska Mountain Adventure
+Alaska Backpacking Adventure

 No sooner are we out of the plane than we face our first challenge, a turbulent stream crossing - but it's not as bad as it looks.
 Once safely across, we will want to get moving to warm up our chilly legs.
 A few hours of hiking take us to a pass where we make our first camp.
-The view from our perch offers an exciting sneak preview of the journey ahead.
+The view from our perch offers an exciting preview of the journey ahead.

-2 nights in McCarthy, Alaska
+Begins in McCarthy, Alaska

 7 days/6 nights trekking in Wrangell-St. Elias National Park